 As a young child, Frederick Douglass watches his “old master” Captain Anthony strip his Aunt Hester to her waist, tie her arms to a hook, and whip her until blood drips to the kitchen floor—all as punishment for speaking to a male slave after dark.
-Douglass hides in a closet until the “bloody transaction” is over, but not before psychically absorbing Aunt Hester’s agonizing shrieks, assuming himself as an eventual participant in the bloody scene: “I expected it would be my turn next.”1 That “bloody transaction,” then, operates both as a psycho-sexual exchange between Aunt Hester and Captain Anthony and as a transference of psychical damage from an aunt to her nephew.
+Douglass hides in a closet until the “bloody transaction” is over, but not before psychically absorbing Aunt Hester’s agonizing shrieks, assuming himself as an eventual participant in the bloody scene: “I expected it would be my turn next.”Douglass, Narrative of the Life of Frederick Douglass, an American Slave, 52.
+That “bloody transaction,” then, operates both as a psycho-sexual exchange between Aunt Hester and Captain Anthony and as a transference of psychical damage from an aunt to her nephew.
 The process of becoming raced persists across generations, continuously contaminating, traumatizing, and producing new racialized subjects.

 Singleton echoes scholarly works like Gilroy’s Postcolonial Melancholia (2004), Anne Cheng’s The Melancholy of Race (2000), and Jose Muñoz’s Disidentifications (1994) by identifying a “cultural” melancholy that is transferable and, therefore, interpersonal, shifting away from the personality-centered, highly individualized theory originally positioned in Sigmund Freud’s 1917 essay “Mourning and Melancholia.”
 As in much of the recent scholarship surrounding racial melancholia, Singleton’s melancholia is one instead informed through both individual loss and group identification through collective loss.
 As such, Cultural Melancholy investigates the mutually constitutive material, historical, and psychical effects that produce hidden affect, and, through that hidden affect, cultural melancholy.